Interference Protection

 RFI Monitoring

 While there is currently no RFI monitoring antenna on site, the GBT is used periodically to monitor the sky at different frequencies to look for interference.
 The monitoring scans are available both online and through a site-based gui.
-The gui allows for significantly more data to be displayed and uploaded, while the web-based system provides a quick and easy look into the GBT’s RFI environment for everyone.
+Details on access RFI scans can be found here.